lpurificacao/Python_setup/README.md

 ${\large{\textsf{\textcolor{#0A1589}{How to use it?}}}}$

-Just copy the script 'python_setup.py' and run it from your shell or IDE.
+Just copy the script `python_setup.py` and run it from your shell or IDE.
 You will be prompted to name your project and app.

 That's it.

 ${\large{\textsf{\textcolor{#0A1589}{What does it do?}}}}$

-Your project is created one level above the directory from where you're running the script.

-It creates the virtual environment, project structure and files for your project.
+It creates the virtual environment in the current folder, project structure and files for your project.

 It upgrades pip to the latest version and installs any dependencies you need.